4 Great Features Of SharePoint File Sharing

 Gone are the days when all work was done on bulky desktops.
 Most of your employees probably have (and at least occasionally complete work-related tasks using) mobile devices like tablets and smartphones.
 SharePoint Mobile allows them to access the data they need from any device.
 As CMS Wire explains: “Clearly recognizing the massive rise in use of mobile smart devices, Microsoft has done some nice work to make it easier to access SharePoint content from a mobile device.
 Adding to the existing classic view, SharePoint 2013 offers two new views for mobile devices, including a contemporary view for optimized mobile browser experience and a full-screen view which enables the user to have a desktop view of a SharePoint site on a smartphone device.”

-If you’re ready to fully embrace the power of Microsoft SharePoint, our team can help.
-As Microsoft Certified Partners in Toronto, we can help you buy Office 365 for your team and we will provide start to finish Office 365 and SharePoint setup services, as well as ongoing tech support for your business.
+Office 365 & SharePoint Services in Toronto: At TUCU, we’re dedicated to solving techaches and improving day to day work flows for our clients by providing exceptional IT services in Toronto.
+If you’re ready to fully embrace the power of Microsoft Office 365 & SharePoint, our team can help.
+As Microsoft Certified Partners, we will provide start to finish Office 365 and SharePoint setup services, as well as ongoing tech support for your business.